15 Raised Garden Edging Ideas for Any Style & Budget

 If you enjoy a good project, creating your own edging can be incredibly rewarding.
 You can build simple borders using reclaimed wood from old pallets or fence boards, cutting them to size and staking them into the ground.
 For a more woven look, try making a wattle edge with flexible, young tree branches—it’s a classic technique that adds cottage charm.
 These DIY garden edging ideas don't require expensive tools or advanced skills, just a bit of time and effort.
 The result is a completely custom border that reflects your personal style and the satisfaction of having built it yourself.

-Get Creative with Recycled Materials
+Get Creative with Upcycled Materials

 Your recycling bin can be a surprising source of inspiration for garden edging.
 Old glass bottles, pushed neck-down into the soil, create a colorful and whimsical border that catches the light beautifully.
 You can also use the rims of broken terracotta pots or even old dinner plates placed vertically to form a scalloped edge.
 This is a fantastic way to give discarded items a second life and reduce waste.
 Using recycled materials for your garden not only saves money but also infuses your outdoor space with unique character and a story that’s all your own.
 Just be sure any materials you use are safe and free of sharp edges.